 The Creative Writing Program at the University of Connecticut provides undergraduate students with writing courses in poetry, fiction, creative nonfiction, drama, and screenwriting.
 Classes are offered from beginning to advanced levels, and are open to all students regardless of major.
-Students from any major can also elect to pursue a 12-credit sequence of courses leading to the Concentration in Creative Writing.
+Students from any major can also elect to pursue a 15-credit sequence of courses leading to the Concentration in Creative Writing.

 Graduate courses in creative writing are also offered, generally one per semester, and are also open to students from departments other than English on a space-available basis.
 While UConn does not currently offer a traditional M.F.A. or Ph.D. in Creative Writing, the English Department has in the past allowed a few exceptional students who have already been accepted into the M.A. or Ph.D. literature programs to write a creative thesis or dissertation.
 These students have usually applied to the English Graduate Program with an M.F.A. or significant publications already in hand.
-For information about this option, please contact the Acting Program Director Sean Forbes.

 Undergraduate and graduate students are encouraged to participate in UConn’s thriving creative writing community.
-All students are invited to submit their work to the English Department’s numerous writing contests, as well as to The Long River Review, UConn’s nationally award-winning literary magazine.
+All students are invited to submit their work to the English Department’s numerous writing contests, as well as to The Long River Review, UConn’s nationally award-winning art and literary magazine.

-Undergraduates may apply for positions as editors of The Long River Review.
+Undergraduates may apply for positions as editors of the Long River Review.
 The Creative Writing Program also sponsors Poetic Journeys, a mass transportation poetry project featuring the work of UConn students.
 Graduate Student Teaching Assistants from the English Department are invited to apply for the positions of Creative Writing Program Assistant Director and Director of Poetic Journeys.
 Graduate Students who enter the Program with an M.F.A. may also apply to teach courses in the undergraduate Creative Writing sequence.